-- A roading classification (referred to as a road hierarchy) is used to identify and manage roads in the district based on their function and roles. volume of traffic. - Rules for: the design and siting of roads; vehicle crossings; vehicular accessways; carparking; and roadside signs and stalls and activities on and alongside the road, based on the classfication of the road. - Policies to manage and plan the growth of townships to reduce effects of traffic movements onto or across main roads or across railway lines. - A policy and rule to manage the height of structures around West Melton Airfield and Hororata Domain near airfields. - A policy to encourage network utility operators to minimise the effects of their activities in road reserves, on traffic flow and efficiency. - A policy and rule to maintain visibility along railway lines and to avoid access to properties across railway lines.
+- A roading classification (referred to as a road hierarchy) is used to identify and manage roads in the district based on their function and roles. volume of traffic. - Rules for: the design and siting of roads; vehicle crossings; vehicular accessways; carparking; and roadside signs and stalls and activities on and alongside the road, based on the classification of the road. - Policies to manage and plan the growth of townships to reduce effects of traffic movements onto or across main roads or across railway lines. - A policy and rule to manage the height of structures around West Melton Airfield and Hororata Domain-near airfields. - A policy to encourage network utility operators to minimise the effects of their activities in road reserves, on traffic flow and efficiency.